fluxcd/flagger/docs/gitbook/tutorials/gloo-progressive-delivery.md

 ## Bootstrap

-Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services and Gloo route tables groups).
+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services, Gloo route tables and upstreams).
 These objects expose the application outside the cluster and drive the canary analysis and promotion.

 Create a test namespace: